GaloisInc/salty/doc/salty.md

 ## Enumerations

-Sometimes, the inputs to a controller will be mutually exclusive.
-In this scenario, salty provides two options:
+Sometimes you will have multiple input or output variables whose values are all mutually exclusive.
+In this case, there are two features that Salty provides to ease implementation:

 1. You can use the `mutex` built-in function to show that at most one of a set of variables is allowed to be true
-2. You can define a new enumeration for all of the values, and use one input that is typed as that enumeration
+2. You can define a new enumeration for all of the values, and use one input or output instead of the mutually exclusive group (NOTE: this requires that all variables be either inputs or outputs, but not a mix of the two)

 For the first approach, the resulting controller fragment looks like this: